ObiAmal/political-research/basic-demographics.md

 * For those with a college degree but no postgraduate experience, 54% lean Democrat and 39% lean Republican.
 * For those with postgraduate experience, 63% lean Democrat and 31% lean Republican.

-[Here](https://www.debt.org/faqs/americans-in-debt/economic-demographics-democrats/) and [here](https://www.debt.org/faqs/americans-in-debt/economic-demographics-republicans/) is a (fairly dated) discussion of income differences between Republicans and Democrats.
-In particular, it finds thaat
+Following is a (fairly dated) discussion of income differences between Republicans and Democrats ([source](https://www.debt.org/faqs/americans-in-debt/economic-demographics-democrats/) and [source](https://www.debt.org/faqs/americans-in-debt/economic-demographics-republicans/)).
+In particular, the articles report thaat
 * Among voters earning less than $15,000 a year, 63% favor Democrats and 36% favor Republicans.
 * Democrats' advantage continues up until about $50,000 per year (approximately the median income), and then the process is mirrored in Republicans’ favor.
 * Among voters earning more than $200,000 a year, 36% favor Democrats and 63% favor Republicans.